Compare Commercial Mortgages

 Do I need a deposit for a business mortgage?

 Yes, most of the time.
-Commercial mortgages require you to provide a higher deposit than with a residential mortgage, typically between 25% and 40%.
+Commercial mortgages require you to provide a higher deposit than a residential mortgage, typically between 25% and 40%.
 Given that commercial property is usually more expensive than a residential home this can end up being quite a substantial sum, but the more deposit you have the better your chances are of securing the finance you are looking for.
-Some scenarios, such as GP Practices where their income is more secure, a commercial mortgage lender is happy to lend to a higher loan to value.
+In some scenarios, such as GP Practices, where their income is more secure, a commercial mortgage lender is happy to lend to a higher loan to value.

 Do you pay stamp duty on commercial property?